 Sustainability: The Partnership encourages projects to view Smart Start as only ONE source of support for the need being addressed.
-Each proposal should demonstrate how the project is also supported by other resources.
+Each proposal should consider how the project will be sustained by other resources.
+This is especially important due to the vulnerability and variability of public funding for Smart Start.
 Smart Start's broad objective is to build capacity for local communities to meet the needs of their youngest children.
 Reporting of cash as well as in-kind resources is required on a quarterly basis.
 Proposals that show strong sustainability and capacity building are preferred.

 Measurable Outcomes & Evaluation Plan: Smart Start activities are required to maintain and to report results quarterly.
 Measures must be both quantitative and qualitative.
 Additionally, each activity is required to submit a logic model which connects needs, target population, and program elements to short and long term outcomes.
-Technical assistance for evaluation planning is available by appointment with the Partnership's Executive Director.
+The North Carolina Partnership for Children has created standardized outputs and outcomes for use across the state.
+NCPC policy requires the selection of at least one output and outcome for each Smart Start funded activity.
+The list of available outputs and outcomes is found in Appendix C and D. Additional guidance on approved outcome measures is provided by the NC Partnership in The Smart Start Outcomes Measurement Tools Resource Guide (also posted online at www.chathamkids.org).
+Technical assistance for evaluation planning is available by appointment with the Partnership's Executive Director or Smart Start Program Coordinator.